Sajid-developer/learn-about-object-in-javascript/README.md

-# Learn About Object In javascript
+# Learn About Object In JavaScript
 An exercise to learn about object in JavaScript. ✅